Vyral/justin-udy-recruiting/_posts/2019-08-29-5-core-aspects-of-a-real-estate-career-to-focus-on.md

 **1\.
 Lead generation.** Schedule activities in your calendar that will build your business every day, including meeting new people, networking, and doing more to put your brand in front of people.

 **2\.
 Lead nurturing.** How do you nurture your leads?
 Do you use a notecard system, or do you have a CRM?
-Having an organized system is critical, especially if you have more leads coming in that you can handle on your own.
+Having an organized system is critical, especially if you have more leads coming in than you can handle on your own.

 {% include pullquote.html %}